Yichen Huang

 Misc

 Outside of academics, I enjoy playing Poker and cooking.
-I also spend some time participating in competitive debating, mostly done in Mandarin Chinese.
-I currently lead the Harvard Chinese Debate Team, and I used to be the captain of the Chinese Debate Team at Oxford.
+I am recently quite into bouldering.
+I used to participate extensively in competitive programming, having won a gold medal at ICPC NWERC 2022 and advancing to the World Finals.
+I also spend some time in (Mandarin Chinese) competitive debating.
+I currently lead the Harvard Chinese Debate Team, and I used to be the captain of the Chinese Debate Team at Oxford, with whom I was the runner-up in the Chinese Debate World Cup.